saket2508/react-clock-weather/README.md

 - Requests for a user's current location, and when granted access, shows the present weather conditions in that place.

-- I have used the concept of debouncing to limit the number of requests that get sent furing search.
+- I have used the concept of debouncing to limit the number of requests that get sent during search.
 The API only gets hit after a fixed interval of typing a character in the search bar.
-This will then show a list of results based on what a user types.
+This will then show a list of results based on what the user typed.

 - Implemented a timer that updates the time on the screen every second.